Why learn to meditate?

 Menopause is made worse by stress and meditation works by inducing calm, thereby helping to alleviate mood swings, hot flushes, pain and sleep problems

-Meditation can help with chronic pain by increasing your body awareness, enabling you to distinguish real pain from pain heightened by self talk and emotions
+Meditation can help with chronic pain by increasing your bodily awareness, enabling you to distinguish real pain from pain heightened by self talk and emotions

 Types of meditation

 I teach a number of different meditation techniques borrowed from secular and spiritual traditions all over the world, so that you find a method that suits you and your individual needs

 A technique based in Buddhism and popular in the west that combines breath focus with awareness of body and mind

 Mantras & chanting

 Using sacred sounds, words or scripture as a focus for meditation, used in many different spiritual traditions

 I am a qualified & registered meditation teacher with a diploma from the British School of Meditation, which offers a uniquely broad and non-affiliated approach, meaning that I can help you choose and adapt your practice according to need and preference.

 As well as teaching meditation, I am a writer with over 10 years’ experience freelancing in the creative industries.
 I write all my own meditation scripts and devise unusual and engaging meditations using my love of nature and spiritual ideas from across cultures to reconnect my students with their true selves in a safe and enjoyable way.